 The First Uniform Football Rules and Regulations in 1863.
 The Cambridge rules are based on and rewritten to arrive at the first official law of the game.
 In 1866, the offense law changes so that the players are there, provided that there are three players between the ball and the goal.

-1891 is a particularly important day for football rules and gaming in general.
+1891 is a particularly important day for playing football and playing games.
 In the game, a "kick kick" game was introduced.
-The penalty kick is sent to a team that commits a criminal offense within the 18-yard box, also known as a penalty box.
+The penalty kick is awarded to a team that commits a criminal offense within the 18-yard box, also known as a penalty box.
 This dramatically changed the game and gave the crunch help a huge advantage.

 20th century change

 In 1925, another major change in football was "offside".
 The forensic law of 1866 initially allowed players to have three players between the ball and the goal.
 In 1925, the amendment changed the number of three players.

 Alternates were first authorized in 1958.
 But this was limited to one injured goalkeeper and another injured player

 . the 1970s.
 The red and yellow cards system became the finals of the 1970 FIFA World Cup as a player's warning or punishment.
 Referees indicate that a player has committed a crime and the red card is a more serious offense than the yellow card.

 In 1990, the law in force changed again and this time for the attacker.
 According to the law, the attacker is next to him if he is at the defensive level at the last-last.

 Other changes include the goalkeepers who were transferred in 1992. the rules of the game in 1994, the next year with the fourth official.
 Initially, named "Linesmen", in 1996 he was named "Assistant Referees".
 In 1997, the revision of the laws was again made to improve the game.